-Conlan, a Republican, was the representative for Arizona's 4th congressional district from 1973 to 1976.
+Conlan was the representative for Arizona’s 4th congressional district and was a Republican.
+He served from 1973 to 1976.

 Conlan sponsored bills primarily in these issue areas: